qmk/qmk_firmware/docs/cleaning_up_avr.md

 #undef RGBLIGHT_EFFECT_TWINKLE
 ```

-For RGB Matrix, these need to be  explicitly enabled, as well:
+For RGB Matrix, these need to be explicitly enabled as well.
+To disable any that were enabled by the keyboard, add one or more of these to your keymap's `config.h`:
-To disable a specific animation:
 ```c
 #undef ENABLE_RGB_MATRIX_ALPHAS_MODS
 #undef ENABLE_RGB_MATRIX_GRADIENT_UP_DOWN